flimflam-austin/hugo-cms-test/content/quick_reads/20181005-three-things/index.md

       * **We don’t know** and we probably never will because it won’t be made public.

-      * FBI’s 1992 report of its investigation into allegations by **Anita Hill** into then-Supreme Court nominee Clarence Thomas weren’t made public either.
+      * FBI’s 1992 report of its investigation into allegations by**Anita Hill** into then-Supreme Court nominee Clarence Thomas weren’t made public either.

       * **We do know:A** FBI interviewed 9 people.
     _key: card-2-23b428c6-9f70-4628-80b2-504f4e694063
   - order: 2
+    useCheckmark: false
     body: >-
       ## WHEN WILL THE SENATE VOTE: